I consider automated tests the best form of documentation

 I've migrated the whole system from "ball-of-mud" to event-driven architecture, to cover critical paths with tests, and then extract the whole domain.
 It greatly reduced the overhead of constant semi-blind bug-fixing.

-Taken the role of informal teach-lead during a process of bringing in previously outsourced software
+Taken the role of informal teach-lead during the process of bringing in-house previously outsourced software

 Introduced automated testing

-Greatly improved customer journey and automatic valuation process UX for our customers
+Greatly improved UX of the customer journey and automatic valuation process

 Integrated multiple payment systems and CAT software